bolazeal/shame-fire/README.md

     *   **Hall of Honour**: Recognizes highly-trusted users through a medal and nomination system.
     *   **Moderator Selection**: Community members can nominate trusted users (with high Trust Scores) to be considered for moderator roles.
 *   **Full-Featured Admin Panel**: A protected dashboard for administrators to monitor platform metrics, manage users (suspend/ban/reset trust score), and review AI-flagged and user-flagged content.
-*   **Content Flagging**: Users can flag inappropriate content to send it to the admin moderation queue.

 ### Media & Design
-*   **Shame or Shine TV**: A section for long-form video content, including interviews and investigative reports.
+*   **Shame TV**: A section for long-form video content, including interviews and investigative reports.
 *   **Responsive Design**: A modern, three-column layout that adapts seamlessly to mobile devices with a dedicated bottom navigation bar.
 *   **Theme Customization**: User-selectable light, dark, and system themes.